CoreCard Corporation: Growing empire (1983–1990)

 In 1983, Intelligent Systems purchased Quadram Corporation, a start-up company that manufactured expansion cards for personal computers, for $35 million in stock.
 Quadram was founded by J. Leland Strange, who stayed with Intelligent Systems, eventually becoming its CEO in 1988.
 Shortly after the Quadram purchase, it bought out Datavue Corporation, an early designer of portable computers.
 Intelligent Systems posted $90 million in sales in 1983, and in 1984, the company opened up Prints and Graphics, their marque for printers.
 Quadram was one of the progenitors of the enhanced EMS standard for DOS memory management, collaborating with Ashton-Tate and AST Research to write the standard, which was published in 1985.
+By March 1986 Quadram had 20% of the multifunction card market.
 In December 1985, the Quadram division bought a stake in Video Seven, a computer graphics technology based in Milpitas, California.
 A joint venture between Quadram and Video Seven bore the Quad EGA+ and the Vega Card, sold under the Quadram and Video Seven brands respectively; they were both EGA-compatible graphics cards that improved upon standard in a number of ways.

-In May 1985, Management Science America sold their Peachtree Software division to Intelligent Systems for an undisclosed sum.
-Peachtree had developed and sold a popular line of accounting software for home and personal computer users.
+In May 1985, Management Science America sold their Peachtree Software division to Intelligent Systems for an undisclosed sum, reportedly $1 million.
+Peachtree had developed and sold a popular line of accounting software for home and personal computer users, but was losing money.

 On the downslope of its share price peak in 1986, in October that year Intelligent Systems announced the divestiture of many or all of its divisions.
 In early 1987, the company's board members restructured Intelligent Systems into a master limited partnership, rechristening the company as Intelligent Systems Master Limited Partnership.
-In September 1987, the company had announced it had fully reversed its stance on selling off units of the company, although in August 1988 they sold off Peachtree Software to the subsidiary's management for $20 million in cash.
+In September 1987, the company announced it had fully reversed its stance on selling off units of the company, although in August 1988 Intelligent Systems sold Peachtree Software to the subsidiary's management for $20 million in cash.
 Nearly a year later, Intelligent Systems agreed to sell the Quadram name and consumer-oriented PC expansions and peripherals to National Semiconductor.
-The rest of Quadram's assets—comprising an accelerator board known as the Quad386XT, a token-ring network card, and line of memory expansion boards for the PS/2 known as PS/Q—were then folded into Q/Cor, a marketing arm under Intelligent Systems.
+The rest of Quadram's assets—comprising an accelerator board known as the Quad386XT, a Token Ring network card, and line of memory expansion boards for the PS/2 known as PS/Q—were then folded into Q/Cor, a marketing arm under Intelligent Systems.
 Although Quadram was perhaps Intelligent Systems' best-known division and brought in $50 million in sales in 1986, according to InfoWorld the division barely broke even or had been losing money for Intelligent Systems, compared to the thicker margins posted by the $20 million and $50 million respective sales of Princeton Graphics and Intecolor that year.